piotte13/SIMD-Visualiser/README.md

 [http://piotte13.github.io/SIMD-Visualiser](http://piotte13.github.io/SIMD-Visualiser)

 ![](doc/SIMD-Visualizer-Demo.gif)
+( This is a Prototype version, we are still in development!
+Thank for your support  :-)
 # But wait, what is SIMD?
 SIMD (pronounced "seem-dee") is short for **Single Instruction/Multiple Data** which is one [classification of computer architectures](https://en.wikipedia.org/wiki/Flynn%27s_taxonomy "classification of computer architectures").
 SIMD allows one same operation to be performed on multiple data points resulting in data level parallelism and thus performance gains, for example for 3D graphics and video processing, physics simulations or cryptography, and other domains.